Program Description & Application

 Announcement of Award

 The University of Bridgeport is pleased to announce a Grand Challenges of Engineering Scholars Program.
 Each academic year a cohort of undergraduate students will be selected to enroll in the program.
-Every selected student will be awarded $2,000 (two thousand dollars) disbursed over a period of two years while the student is enrolled in the program.
+Every selected student will be provided funding in the junior and/or senior year for travel and/or supplies disbursed over a period of two years while the student is enrolled in the program.
 The students who complete the program also will be recognized via a Grand Challenges Scholar Certificate and UB transcript designation.

 Expected Activities of Selected Students